When someone is injured by a slip and fall or trip and fall, they may be eligible for compensation for their injuries.

 Comparative Fault for Slip, Trip, and Fall Injuries

 Basically, the defense of comparative fault is the defendant or insurance company’ attempt to place the blame on the plaintiff for the slip or trip and fall.
 They are asserting that despite some negligence by the defendant, it was ultimately the injured party’s actions that caused the injury.

 An example of this would is the claim that an injured party did not wear the correct shoes (heels as opposed to snow boots) or that an injured party did not navigate in a safe way (running on ice when there was a clear sidewalk next to the ice).
 This defense is notable because even if it does not completely defeat the claim it can reduce the amount the injured party can obtain by the percentage of fault attributed to the injured party.

 The skilled personal injury lawyers at Sand Law are experienced in handling slip and fall cases in Minneapolis, St. Paul, and throughout the greater twin cities area.
-Please feel free to contact us by phone, online, or stop into either one of our St. Paul or White Bear Lake offices for a free consultation.
+Please feel free to contact us online or call us at 651-291-7263 for a free consultation.